 Large and small bowls.
 Glass, ceramic, stainless steel, whatever you have.

 Soap.
 Good kitchen soap is very important.
 Soap kills germs on your hands, jars, vegetables, and tools.
+Instant Liquid Soap is the best natural Castile soap.

 Space.
 A shelf, away from live plants and your sprout operation.
 Also away from your sourdough starter.
 All other bacteria will effect the bacteria you are trying to make inside your jars.
 Even though the pickle pipes have the advantage of letting air out, but not letting air in, I still keep it on the other side of my kitchen.